-We are the social series of Otley Cycle Club.
-We ride every fortnight and offer 3 lengths and speeds of ride between 16 and 30 miles (approx).
+Rides are perfect for new riders looking for companionship and an opportunity to develop their skills.
 No-one is judged for their gear, their bike, fitness levels or cycling experience.
 We wait for people at the top of hills and our motto is, ‘No-one gets left behind’.

-- Offer regular social cycling rides where people matter more than anyone’s bike, skill or fitness level
+- To offer regular social cycling rides where people matter more than anyone’s bike, skill, or fitness level.

-- Organise occasional events such as bike maintenance tuition and social evenings for members, partners and friends
+- To organise occasional events such as bike maintenance tuition and social evenings for members, partners, and friends.

-- Most of all enjoy ourselves as we get people cycling
+- To enjoy ourselves as we get people cycling.

 Are we the right section for you?

-If you’re new to cycling or riding with a group don’t panic, we were all like you once.
+If you are new to cycling or riding in a group don’t panic, we were all like you once.
 New riders join us all the time and everyone is always welcome.
 We meet regularly to cycle, chat, keep fit and enjoy the beautiful Yorkshire countryside.

 Our rides are suitable for beginners, or those who are happy to ride at a leisurely pace.
-We always split into groups for those who wish to cycle a little faster, while those who are new to cycling or wish not to rush can take the time they need, which includes getting off to push up hill wherever we need to.
 We plan routes and distances to account for all abilities and experience.